AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-about.md

    It is important to have the viewer container added to the DOMso that the viewer code can find the container element by its ID.
 Some browsers delay building DOM until the end of the web page.
 For maximum compatibility, call the `init()` method just before the closing `BODY` tag, or on the body `onload()` event.

-   At the same time, the container element should not necessarily be part of the web page layout just yet.
+   At the same time, the container element should not necessarily be part of the web page layout yet.
 For example, it may be hidden using `display:none` style assigned to it.
 In this case, the viewer delays its initialization process until the moment when the web page brings the container element back to the layout.
-When this happens, the viewer load automatically resumes.
+When this action happens, the viewer load automatically resumes.

    The following is an example of creating a viewer instance, passing the minimum necessary configuration options to the constructor and calling the `init()` method.
 The example assumes `flyoutViewer` is the viewer instance; `s7viewer` is the name of placeholder `DIV`; `http://s7d1.scene7.com/is/image/` is the Image Serving URL; and `Scene7SharedAssets/ImageSet-Views-Sample` is the asset: